akiyeng2/symbolic-math/README.md

 Compiling & Loading
 -------------------
-To load this library, open a lisp interpreter and type `(load "symbolic.lisp")`
+To load this library, open a lisp interpreter and load the definitions.

-If you load this library often, you may choose to compile the library with `(compile-file "symbolic.lisp)` and load the following `.fas` or `.fasl`.
+If you load this library often, you may choose to compile the library by compiling the files and load the following `.fas` or `.fasl` files.
 Check your lisp implementation for more details.

 Usage
 -----